andts/tsvldb-2/content/shorts/01-openapi-generator-in-gradle-for-multiple-specs.md

 # The Cause

-In the existing configuration of the project, each generation task used the same folder as a target -- `generated/src`.
+In the existing configuration of the project, each generation task used the same folder as a target -- `build/generated/openapi`.
 This worked fine since each spec had a different package, so the actual code didn't mix.
-But apart from the code, the plugin, for some reason, also generated a pack of tooling-related files (like a maven pom.xml, some settings, etc).
+But apart from the code, the plugin, for some reason, also generated a pack of tooling-related files (like a maven pom.xml, etc).
 The code didn't mix due to different packages, but those files did, and each next task has overwritten the meta files from the previous.